 First stop was Valley of the Kings.
-Although only a number of tombs are open for the public while the rest are begin restored or some more research is done, there is still more then enough to see.
+Although only a number of tombs are open for the public while the rest are begin restored or some more research is done, there is still more than enough to see.
 The admission ticket allows for visiting 3 tombs.
 If you want to visit the tomb of Tutankhamun, Ramesses VI, or Ay, you have to pay an extra fee.
-Because all the gold and decorations from the tomb of Tutankhamun are in the Egyptian museum in Cairo, I don’t think it is worth to buy an extra ticket for it.
+Because all the gold and decorations from the tomb of Tutankhamun are in the Egyptian Museum in Cairo, I don’t think it is worth to buy an extra ticket for it.
 Certainly, because the other tombs have already so much to offer.

 In the Valley of the Kings, located on the West Bank of the Nile, 63 tombs and chambers of pharaohs and powerful figures of the New Kingdom (18th till 20th dynasty of Ancient Egypt) are currently excavated.
 They are named KV1 till KV63 because that is a lot easier to remember then the names of the pharaohs :).
 The tombs are decorated with scenes from Egyptian mythology and some are preserved very well.
 After the Arab spring, excavations were interrupted but at the moment, a lot of researchers from all over the world are working on finding new tombs.
 The ultimate discovery would be the tomb of Alexander the Great.

 The first tomb we visited was the one from Ramesses IV (KV2) and is mostly intact.
 It’s most unique decoration is the representation of Shu (the personification of air) and Nut (goddess of the sky) from the Book of Nut on the ceiling of the burial chamber.
-The second one, was the tomb of Merenptah (KV8) who was originally inside a set of four stone sarcophagi.
+The second one was the tomb of Merenptah (KV8) who was originally inside a set of four stone sarcophagi.
 To bring the sarcophagi into the tomb, door jambs were cut away and afterwards replaced by sandstone blocks.
 The last tomb was from Ramesses IX (KV6) and has one of the largest entrances.
 Because it is not allowed to take photographs inside the tombs (we had to hand in our cameras), the photographs you see here are from this website.

 It still amazes me how beautiful all the decorations and carvings are inside the tombs.
-Especially the colors and the precision is remarkable.
-You also see the importance of religion and mythology during the Ancient Egypt time, with death playing an important role during the life of the Egyptian people.
+Especially the colours and the precision is remarkable.
+You also see the importance of religion and mythology during Ancient Egypt time, with death playing an important role during the life of the Egyptian people.
 Pharaohs started building their tombs from the moment they became a pharaoh.
 So most of the time, the tombs that are the most beautifully decorated, are the one from pharaohs that ruled a long time.

 Temple of Hatshepsut